scionproto/scion/doc/BeaconExtensions.md

 ### Other Frontends

 There could be other ways of making this information available to users, such as a GUI.
-While worth exploring in the future however, they are beyond the scope of this document.
+While worth exploring in the future, such tools are beyond the scope of this document.